artcuddy/project2-blackjack/README.md

 ![alt text](docs/screenshots/lighthouse-score.png "Screen shot of the Lighthouse results")

 + Responsive design
-  + The site has been tested on Iphone12, Ipad and desktop and is responsive
+  + The website was tested using Chrome developer tools and Mozilla Developer tools.
+The website was tested with Chrome, Mozilla, Safari and Edge browsers on both a Mac computer and a Windows computer, it was also tested for mobile on an iPhone 6, iPhone 11, iPhone 13 Pro, Pixel 4, Pixel 5 and Galaxy S10.

 ![alt text](docs/screenshots/reponsive-screenshot-new.png "Screen shot of the Lighthouse results")
 ___